U.N. Security Council discussed the latest launches at meeting

 Latest in line of tests

-Along with a purportedly successful nuclear test in January and a launch of what the North insisted was a rocket designed to put satellites in orbit, the reclusive regime scored a "partial success" as it fired a submarine-launched ballistic missile
+Along with a purportedly successful nuclear test in January and a launch of what the North insisted was a rocket designed to put satellites in orbit, the reclusive regime scored a “partial success” as it fired a submarine-launched ballistic missile over the weekend.

 At the time, President Barack Obama said it was clear “that North Korea continues to engage in continuous provocative behavior.
 They have been actively pursuing a nuclear program, an ability to launch a nuclear weapon.”